 Our business depends on the demand for digital advertising measurement and authentication and on the overall economic health of our customers and integration partners.
 There is no assurance the digital advertising market will experience the growth we anticipate.
 The health of the digital advertising market and the related measurement and authentication sector is affected by many factors.
-Current or future economic downturns or unstable market conditions in the markets and geographies that we currently serve, and associated macroeconomic conditions such as growing inflation, rising interest rates, recessionary fears, changes in foreign currency exchange rates, the conditions caused by the 2019 novel coronavirus ("COVID-19") or other future health pandemics and the impact of geopolitical instability in many parts of the world, may make it difficult for our customers and us to accurately forecast and plan future business activities, and could cause our customers to decrease their advertising budgets or slow the growth of their digital ad spend, which could adversely affect our business, financial condition and results of operations.
+Current or future economic downturns or unstable market conditions in the markets and geographies that we currently serve, and associated macroeconomic conditions such as high inflation rates, high interest rates, recessionary fears, changes in foreign currency exchange rates, the conditions caused by the 2019 novel coronavirus or other future health pandemics and the impact of geopolitical instability in many parts of the world, may make it difficult for our customers and us to accurately forecast and plan future business activities, and could cause our customers to decrease their advertising budgets or slow the growth of their digital ad spend, which could adversely affect our business, financial condition and results of operations.
 As we explore new countries to expand our business, economic downturns or unstable market conditions for geo-political or other reasons in any of those countries could result in our investments not yielding the returns we anticipate.

 The macroeconomic conditions described above may affect how our customers conduct their businesses and adversely affect our customers' willingness to utilize our solutions and delay prospective customers' purchasing decisions.
-Our customers may decrease their overall advertising budgets as a response to economic uncertainty, a decline in their business activity, and other COVID-19-related impacts on their business or industry.
+Our customers may decrease their overall advertising budgets as a response to economic uncertainty, a decline in their business activity, and other macroeconomic impacts on their business or industry.

-In response to the COVID-19 pandemic, we have transitioned to a "hybrid" working model, combining both in-office and remote work environments.
+We utilize a "hybrid" working model, combining both in-office and remote work environments.
 Remote working arrangements may expose us to increased security risk and privacy concerns and there may be heightened sensitivity from government regulators with respect to privacy compliance in the current environment.
 Over time, hybrid working arrangements may diminish the cohesiveness of our personnel teams and our ability to maintain our culture, both of which are critical to our success.
 Hybrid working arrangements may also adversely affect our ability to foster a creative environment, hire additional qualified personnel and retain existing key personnel, any of which could adversely affect our productivity and overall operations.
 In addition, in-office work environments could expose our employees to health risks, and us to associated liability, and we could incur additional costs.
-We may also have to close our offices again and return to a work-from-home model if the COVID-19 pandemic worsens or a new pandemic arises.
-The long-term impacts, if any, of the global COVID-19 pandemic on our business are currently unknown and our business, financial condition and results of operations may be materially impacted.
+We may also have to close our offices again and return to a work-from-home model if a new pandemic arises.